Flares from merged magnetars: their prospects as a new population of gamma-ray counterparts of binary neutron star mergers: Merged-magnetar flares as EM counterpart of GW events and its spin period modulation

 \section{Merged-magnetar flares as EM counterpart of GW events and its spin period modulation}

 A magnetar which was born with a millisecond spin period will experience two evolutionary phases.
-In its first phase of millisecond period of spinning, the magnetar's spin period rapidly slowed down to seconds by the strong magnetic braking torque.
-In the later phase, when the spin period is settled to second scale and evolve less rapid.
-We can define a transition time between the first and the second phases:
+In its first phase of millisecond period of spinning, the magnetar's spin period rapidly slows down to seconds by the strong magnetic braking torque.
+In the later phase, the spin period is settled to seconds scale and evolves less rapidly.
+We can define a transition time between the first and the second phases as:

-As argued in previous sections, the bursts rate before $\tau_{\rm trans}$ overwhelms that after it.
-Therefore, the rate in equation \eqref{eq:therate} is mostly describe those bursts happens before $\tau_{\rm trans}$.
+As argued in previous sections, the burst rate before $\tau_{\rm trans}$ overwhelms that after it.
+Therefore, the rate in equation \eqref{eq:therate} mostly describes those bursts occuring before $\tau_{\rm trans}$.
 Equivalently, those bursts to be detected is likely to following a GW chirp from BNS merger with a time lag $\tau_{\rm lag}<\tau_{\rm trans}$.
 On the other hand, $\tau_{\rm lag}$ should be larger than $\tau_{\rm limit}$, which is the time limit less than which, the ejecta from the BNS merger is still optically thick, thus the flares from the magnetars will be largely absorbed and the temporal structure within the flares is smeared. $\tau_{\rm limit}$ is also in time scale of days (\citealt{1998ApJ...507L..59L}, and see discussion in following section).